davidepi/spectre-light/src/parsers/README.md

 ---|---|---
 int | An integer number, negative or non-negative | -2147483647 int+ | A positive integer number | 2147483647
-float | A floating point number | 1.5   .5  1e18    .1E-3  E10
-quoted string | A string delimited by a pair of " or '.
+boolean | A boolean value.
+Possible values are `true`, `false`, or any integer number where 0 will be considered false and everything else true | true float | A floating point number | 1.5   .5  1e18    .1E-3  E10 quoted string | A string delimited by a pair of " or '.
 Escaping is not supported | "Hello world"   'Hello world' float[n] | An array of n floats delimited by [ ] | [1.5,0.5,0]